-Findings ACP poses a significant and imminent threat to California's natural environment, agriculture, public and private property, and its economy.
+ACP poses a significant and imminent threat to California's natural environment, agriculture, public and private property, and its economy.

 The work plan involving chemical control of this pest is necessary to prevent loss and damage to California's natural environment, citrus industry, native wildlife, private and public property, and food supplies.

 My decision to adopt findings and take action is based on FAC sections 24.5, 401.5, 403, 407, 408, 5401-5405, and 5761-5764.

-Signature of file September 21, 2020 Karen Ross, Secretary Date
+Signature on file January 7, 2021 Karen Ross, Secretary Date